RadoslawJasinski/ImageSteganography-MVVM/README.md

 * [User interface](#user-interface)

 ## General info
-This application was created to hide files on bitmaps.
+This application was created to hide files in bitmaps.
 You can choose the bit number for RGB.
 A hidden file is stored on last data storage bits(BMP).
 After the hiding process, you can decrypt the encrypted file.

 ## Functions

-+ Hiding a file on bitmap
++ Hiding a file in bitmap
 + Information about data storage
 + Bit selection for each subpixel(RGB)
 + Preview of hidden file